-Hawaii Rep. Tulsi Gabbard, the first American Samoan and Hindu member of Congress, formally launched her campaign for president on Jan.
+Hawaii Rep. Tulsi Gabbard, the first American Samoan elected from a state and first Hindu member of Congress, formally launched her campaign for president on Jan.
 24. The Iraq War veteran said the primary focus of her campaign would be “war and peace.”

 Name: Tulsi Gabbard

 Date of birth: April 12, 1981

 Family: She is married to Abraham Williams.